 According to Eric, one of the best techniques for avoiding pride and demonstrating humility involves a simple word-choice.

 “When you communicate with a client, speak in second-person voice,” he suggests.
 “Use the word we instead of I.”

 To illustrate, Eric recommends you tell the complaining customer “We will take care of this for you.”
-He advises against saying “I will take care if this for you.”
+He advises against saying, “I will take care of this for you.”